corestate55/netomox-examples/model_defs/bf_common/README.md

   Because `#register` method of each DSL object is evaluated with DSL object scope.
   (using `#instance_eval` for evaluation DSL block.)

-So, this 'pseud-model' used to resolve the issues.
+So, this 'pseud-model' resolve the issues.
-It is wrapping Netomox-DSL.
-It construct data model context-less.
+It is wrapping Netomox-DSL and construct data model context-less.
 Therefore, there is no validation and security checks but simple.
 It can avoid complexity from using `#instance_eval`.